Forum Gallery Shop Sponsors Directory

 Location: Driving along in my automobile

 Slimer have already been down that road.................. fortunately it was in my Tdi300 Defender with no drownable electronics!
 But it did cost me two new rear hubs as LR don't use waterproof grease and at the time I didn't have extended axle breathers and a viscuous coulping for the cooling fan!
 I wasn't intending to go up to the roof with water.................. will have to limit my deep wading to wing intake height!
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #26828 Mon Apr 24 2006 8:36pm